nfdi-de/section-metadata-wg-onto/recommendations/A_International_Collaboration/working-groups/rda-multilingual-vocabularies.md

 this first set of observations derives the necessity to at least harmonize their discoverability level within the SSH and beyond.

-The Working Group plans to address these issues by providing collectively approved recommendations for creating, extending, updating, and aligning multilingual vocabularies in the SSH.
+The working group plans to address these issues by providing collectively approved recommendations for creating, extending, updating, and aligning multilingual vocabularies in the SSH.
 The objective of this RDA WG, currently co-chaired by OPERAS RI, the coordinator of TRIPLE, is to focus on a part of the